markusmoenig/ForgedThoughts/forgedthoughts/Readme.md

+A complete rewrite of the old ForgedThoughts is currently in process with a radical new design.

+The website and current readme's are out of date and will be updated soon.

+---

 For documentation and examples please visit the [Website](https://forgedthoughts.com).

 You can render a Forged Thoughts script in your application like this: